beginning of content

 Your periods may:

-What other perimenopause symptoms may I get?
+What other perimenopausal symptoms could I get?

-Emotional and mental symptoms of perimenopause may include:
+Emotional symptoms of perimenopause may include:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.